Beşiktaş Stadium: Dolmabahçe Mosque

 Dolmabahçe Mosque is located in the south of Dolmabahçe Palace, on the coast.
 It was originally commissioned by the mother of Sultan Abdülmecid, Bezm-i Alem Valide Sultan After her death, it was continued by Sultan Abdülmecid.
 The mosque was completed in 1855; its architect is Garabet Balyan.

 Dolmabahçe Mosque is one of the ornamented mosques constructed in Baroque style.
-Since the mosque is adjacent to the palace, a two storey Sultan maksoorah was constructed on the front part where the Sultan and statesmen could perform their prayers and where public processions and meetings could be accommodated.
+Since the mosque is adjacent to the palace, a two-storey Sultan maksoorah was constructed on the front part where the Sultan and statesmen could perform their prayers and where public processions and meetings could be accommodated.
 Circular window design, which is rarely seen in Turkish mosque architecture, gives the building a different look with its peacock-tail design.
 The mosque has two minarets with a single balcony.
 The interior has a decoration with a mixture of baroque and ampere styles.
 From the dome hangs a precious chandelier.

 Inauguration

 The opening ceremony of the stadium was held on 11 April 2016, with a Süper Lig match against Bursaspor on matchday 28.
 Beşiktaş fans walked down the Wooded Road along the red carpet laid between Beşiktaş and Kabataş.
 Fans had been lighting flares since 16:00 in the Beşiktaş district, well before the opening ceremony.
 The game ended 3–2 with two goals from Mario Gómez and one from Alexis for Beşiktaş.
 In the 22nd minute of the game, during an attack initiated by Oğuzhan Özyakup, the ball met José Sosa, who sent a fine pass behind the defense outside the penalty area.
-Gómez controlled it in the penalty area, slipped away from goalkeeper Harun Tekin and scored the very first goal at Vodafone Park.
+Gómez controlled it in the penalty area, slipped away from goalkeeper Harun Tekin and scored the very first goal at Beşiktaş Stadium.